Kealakekua Bay Snorkeling

 Alternately, you could sea kayak up to Kealakekua Bay 2.5 miles from the south.

 The only commercial boat permitted in Kealakekua Bay is the Fairwind Snorkel Cruise (800) 677-9467, which is a 1 hour catamaran cruise.
 To reach the snorkeling on the Big Island by air, you will need to fly into either Kona International Airport (KOA) on the south side of the Big Island and Hilo International Airport (ITO) on the northeast side of the Big Island.
 From either airport, the best bet is to rent a car since the dive sites are pretty far off the main roads.
+When planning a trip to the Hawaiian islands, be aware that the State Of Hawaii has banned all sunscreens that oxybenzone, which has been proven to kill coral reefs.
 The best Big Islands snorkeling dive sites are spread around the island.
 The conditions at each dive site vary throughout the year depending upon winds and currents.
 Since many of the Big Island snorkeling destinations are open water and unprotected, make sure to check the current surf reports before heading to any of these dive sites.
 Luckily, there are excellent up-to-date surf reports that can provide guidance on these adverse conditions.
 With the usually rolling surf, it is strongly discouraged to use open-tube snorkels which are common at snorkel rental locations -- only use snorkels with a dry-top splash-guard and a sump purge-valve in the mouth piece.

 Overall, Kealakekua Bay is the 6th most popular snorkel dive spot of all 8 snorkeling dives in Big Island.
-Several of the better snorkeling spots are nearby Kealakekua Bay including Kahalu'u Beach Park and Honaunau Bay.
+Several of the better snorkeling spots are nearby Kealakekua Bay including Honaunau Bay and Kahalu'u Beach Park.